iyzg/quadscores/README.md

 Once you've done your run, upload the zip files to a Google Colab instance of [this code](texthttps://colab.research.google.com/drive/14U9AMSeie2kBPveaSxrrXpeGixCIzG1_?usp=sharing).
 This has only been tested with A100s, but should work on smaller GPUs as well.

 This should produce a bunch of numpy files `.npy` of the school's scores.
 Once you have those, download them, and leave an issue letting me know.
-You're also welcome to make a PR with your scores in the folder and letting me know what `pull_images.py` command you ran so I can update the README with the proper starting index.
+You're also welcome to make a PR with your scores in the folder along with what `pull_image.py` reports as the new starting index.

 ### Step 3